Alexander Kurz

 Software Engineering

 My interests in software engineering are currently evolving quickly.
-A recent summary I gave to my students in my Algorithm Analysis course is available here.
+A recent summary I gave to my students in my Algorithm Analysis course is available in my thoughts on Designing Algorithms for Cooperation and Challenges in Software Engineering.
 I am interested in setting up software engineering projects that explore these questions.